A person writes "We Want Your Feedback" on a sheet of paper next to a calculator and another document on a wooden table.

 The Networking and Opportunity Benefits

-Beta Testing and Early Access Opportunities
+Beta Testing and Early Access

-Not long ago, I received an invitation to beta test a new program from a brand that I love!
-I can’t say for certain, but since this offer was only extended to a small number of people, I have a hunch that they reached out to me because of a testimonial I’d left on one of their other programs.
+Not long ago I received an invitation to beta test a new program from a brand I love.
+I can’t say for certain, but since this offer was only extended to a small number of people, I have a hunch they reached out because of a testimonial I’d left on one of their other programs.
+The business could see that I was able to give valuable feedback.

 Building Genuine Business Relationships